 Once upon a time he could drink until he was literally blue in the face.
-There were no hangovers then, no incipient problem.
-Now he went to therapy and made special appearances at AA meetings upon his therapist's suggestion.
-He hated the meetings, having to sit there in that melancholy room, half listening to their stories, thinking he wasn't as far gone as those people.
+There were no hangovers then, no grave problems.
+Now, he went to therapy and made special appearances at AA meetings upon his therapist's suggestion.
+He hated the meetings, having to sit there in that melancholy room, half listening to their stories, thinking he was not as far gone as those people.

-"Farchrisake!" he hollered.
-"Turn that light back on.
-Turn it on, Now!"
+“Turn that light back on, now.”

 “Oh, get out of here.
 Go to hell!”

-“Why must you curse me all the time?"
+“Why must you curse me all the time.”

-“I’m not a fool.”
+“I’m not an idiot.”

 “Then a worthless, pathetic hag.”